rhwilr/lemur/README.md

 improvements and changes to the language.

 This language should not be used for anything serious.
-This is just a hoppy project of mine, with the goal of learning, go as well as getting a deeper understanding of how interpreters and compilers work.
+This is just a hoppy project of mine, with the goal of learning Go while getting a deeper understanding of how interpreters and compilers work.

 [1]: https://interpreterbook.com/